OHDSI/TheBookOfOhdsi/SqlAndR.md

                           cdm_db_schema = cdmDbSchema)
 ```

-Here we use the DRUG_EXPOSURE table, and join it the CONCEPT_ANCESTOR table, thus allowing us to search for the ACEi ingredients and all their descendants, ie. all drugs containing an ACEi.
+Here we use the DRUG_EXPOSURE table, and join it the CONCEPT_ANCESTOR table, thus allowing us to search for the ACEi ingredients and all their descendants, i.e.. all drugs containing an ACEi.
 We take the first drug exposure per person, and then join to the OBSERVATION_PERIOD table, and because a person can have several observation periods we must make sure we only join to the period containing the drug exposure.
 We then require at least 365 days between the observation_period_start_date and the cohort_start_date.

 ### Outcome cohort